mbarnfield63/CO2_QN_NN_Herz/README.md

-Repository testing using ML to assign quantum numbers to Herzberg energy levels.
+Repository testing using a neural network with physics informed loss function to assign quantum numbers using the Herzberg notation to energy levels.